-Whether it’s groundbreaking basic science or clinical research, our researchers are on a quest to improve the lives of individuals with neurological disorders.
+The Department of Neurology is a major part of WashU Medicine’s world-renowned neuroscience research community.
+Through groundbreaking basic science and clinical studies, our researchers are on a quest to improve the lives of individuals with neurological disorders.

 Centers